syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Corner Radius

-**Corner Radius** support enables you to create connectors with rounded corners.
+`cornerRadius` support enables you to create connectors with rounded corners.
 The following code example illustrates how to set corner radius for connectors.

 {% highlight js %}
 //For node creation refer the link [Node creation](/js/Diagram/Node#create-node)